Adithyan-m-n/Stock_Prediction/README.md

 ![](Sample/Mean_Absolute_Error.jpg)

+Actual closing price : 492.4
-As we can see from above graph, the predicted prices and the actual prices are similar with a small range of difference.

-The adjusted r^2 value is above 90% for various company stocks.

-Mean Adjusted Error has a massive value.
-This is expected as we cannot get 100% accuracy.

-Therefore, this model delivers a good performance.
+As we can see from above graph, the predicted prices and the actual prices are similar with a small range of difference and the adjusted r^2 value is above 90% for various company stocks.Mean Adjusted Error has a massive value, this is expected as we cannot get 100% accuracy.Hence, this model delivers a good performance.

 ## Reference